-If you're a governmental employer, wages you pay aren't automatically exempt from social security and CAUTION Medicare taxes.
+If you're a governmental employer, wages you pay aren't automatically exempt from social security and Medicare taxes.
 Your employees may be covered by law or by a voluntary Section 218 Agreement with the SSA.
 For more information, see Pub.
 963, Federal-State Reference Guide.

-For purposes of these instructions, all references to "sick pay" mean ordinary sick pay, not "qualified sick leave wages" that are reported on line 5a(i).
+For purposes of these instructions, all references to "sick pay" mean ordinary sick pay, not "qualified sick leave wages" that are reported on line 5a(i) for leave taken after March 31, 2020, and before April 1, 2021, or reported on line 5a for leave taken after March 31, 2021, and before October 1, 2021.